 - The mortgage period should not increase by over 25 years and there is a certain age limit which is 60 for salaried and 75 years for self-employed.

 - Expats have options to make an application for a certain loan amount that should not go over the annual income of revenue by seven times.

 How To Get Mortgage In The UAE?

-What Documents You Need To Purchase Property In Dubai?
+What Documents do You Need To Purchase Property In Dubai?

-Following are the documentation you need to fulfil before you can own property –
+Following are the documentation you need to fulfill before you can own property –

 1. A Buyer And Seller Agreement